Home

 Standards like policies, systems, procedures, checklists, forms, reports and planning templates can be built around groups of projects.
 Anything that can be standardized will be beneficial because familiarity builds experience and re-use saves effort that would be spent on reinvention.
 In the case of the water district, when water mains need to be replaced, something a water district does regularly, a schedule template built for previous water main projects can be used to plan the project.
 In addition a standard contract template can be modified with particulars about each water main replacement.
 Standard reports can apply across several groups of projects, and contractors can make use of them as well.

 Grouped projects also enhance the ability to develop project-specific policies.
-Policies are characteristics of orgainzations, but more specific policies can be applied to projects.
+Policies are characteristics of organizations, but more specific policies can be applied to projects.
 An organization might have a policy to support small businesses, for example, but it might not be clear how that policy is to be carried out on specific projects.
 Once projects have been grouped, organizational policies can be applied across a group of projects and new policies can be developed that are specific to the needs of the project groups.

 Organize the organization for better multi-project management with Turnkey Managing Multiple Projects.